theupdateframework/taps/tap8.md

 after a rotation to null.
 The client will detect a rotation to a null key and treat it as if the delegation was missing a key.
 The rest of the delegator's file would still be valid.

+The delegator is able to recover from a rotation to null by delegating to a new role.
+The role that has been self revoked can no longer be used.
+Additionally, a delegator can overrule a rotate file by delegating to a new role.
+This ensures that the delegator still has the root of trust, but allows the role to act independently.

 # Motivation